No one can do it for us, but we can’t do it alone.

-Sarah identifies as questioning, and has friends, family members and clients who span the range of sexual and gender diversity, from traditionally cis-gendered people to folks who do not fit any particular category or whose orientation and expression are in transition.
+Sarah uses the pronouns she/elle, and has friends, family members and clients who span the range of sexual and gender diversity, from traditionally cis-gendered people to folks who do not fit any particular category or whose orientation and expression are in transition.
 She has supported people through the coming out process, including when this has occurred within the complicated confines of right-wing conservatism.

 Sarah the Human

 It’s not what’s wrong with you, it’s what’s happened to you.

 Like many therapists, Sarah has been active in healing her own history of personal and inherited trauma through a variety of approaches.
 She has been a client of traditional psychoanalytic psychotherapy, talk therapy, Somatic Experiencing®, EMDR, touch work, attachment-focused work, parts work, pre- and peri-natal trauma imprint therapy, Deep Brain Reorienting, EFT (tapping), energy healing, equine-assisted psychotherapy, Body Memory Recall, and pelvic floor physiotherapy.

 Her compassion for her clients’ needs, experiences and the things they’ve had to carry comes as a result of her own healing work.
 Navigating intergenerational patterns, early developmental imprints, as well as relationships with individuals with personality disordered traits, fragmentation, and avoidant and disorganized attachment styles, has given her a deep respect for the complexity that comes from healing from trauma and shame.